Uncoupling with Intention: How to End a Relationship with Care and Clarity

 What is Uncoupling

-From an attachment perspective, relationships become emotional bonds.
-Ending one isn’t just a logistical decision- it’s the gradual unwinding (or reshaping) of an attachment system.
+From an attachment perspective, our relationships become emotional bonds.
+Ending one isn’t just a logistical decision- it’s the gradual unwinding (or reshaping) of our attachment system.

 Why Uncoupling Is So Hard